suites-dev/suites/packages/runners/jest/README.md

 }
 ```

-`automock` is for you!
+AromaJS is exactly for you!

 ### Tell me more 🤔
-If you are using any TypeScript framework like Angular, React+TypeScript, NestJS, TypeDI, Ts.ED,
+If you are using any TypeScript framework: Angular, React+TypeScript, NestJS, TypeDI, Ts.ED
-Vue+TypeScript, or even if you are framework free, `automock` is for you.
+or even if you are framework free, AromaJS is for you.
+AromaJS is framework agnostic,
-automock is framework agnostic, so everyone can enjoy it!
+so it's basically serves everyone!

-The only assumption we make is that you are taking your class dependencies,
+The only assumption/requirement is that you are taking your class dependencies,
-(no matter if they are classes, functions or even interfaces) through the
+(no matter if they are classes, functions or even interfaces) via
-class constructor.
+your class constructor.

 ## What is this library❓

 This library helps isolate the dependencies of any given class, by using a simple
 reflection mechanism on the class constructor params metadata.
 Meaning all the class dependencies (constructor params) will be overridden
-automatically and will become mocks.
+automatically and become mocks.

 ## Example and Usage 💁‍

-This specific example is for Jest, but don't worry, we got you covered with more examples
+This specific example is for Jest, but don't worry, we got you covered with examples
 for every testing framework!
 [Jump to the recipes page](http://)

 ```typescript